tobya/DocTo/pages/all/index.md

  - [How do I delete a file after Converting it to  DOC? ](ConvertDirToFileRemoveDOC.md)

-Convert all Word Documents in a Directory with an alternative extension ==
+Convert all Word Documents in a Directory and save with differnt extension ==

  - [ConvertDirDocToFile_NewExtDOC.md](ConvertDirDocToFile_NewExtDOC.md)